-- Once a domestic relations status action has been commenced, the court has the power to issue a temporary order or orders relating to finances, children, personal property, real property, use and possession of the marital or domestic partnership residence, and other relief as to the court seems just and proper.
+Once a divorce has been commenced, the court has the power to issue a temporary order or orders relating to finances, children, personal property, real property, use and possession of the marital or domestic partnership residence, and other relief as to the court seems just and proper.

-- Property ownership and division of the assets of a domestic partnership or marriage are usually decided at the Final Hearing.
-In the event that the parties to a marital status action can agree on a division of their property, both real and personal, then such an agreement may be incorporated into a property settlement and submitted to the court for approval.
+Property ownership and division of the assets of a domestic partnership or marriage are usually decided at the Final Hearing.
+In the event that the parties can agree on a division of their property, both real and personal, then such an agreement may be incorporated into a property settlement and submitted to the court for approval.

 California is a community property state.
 This means that the community has an interest in all property, wherever situated, that was acquired during the legal union.
 If the parties are not able to agree on a division of their property, the court will divide the community estate equally between the parties, with each party receiving a one-half share.